 Do everything in love.1 Corinthians 16:14:

-Now trying a more plant based life I no longer use beef ribs.
 I still like to use the tomatoes I grow – just like my father- which is usually a combo of beefsteak and Roma.
-It may not have that beef rib flavour- the freshness of the garden is unmistakable and cannot be obtained by going to the shop and buying a jar.
+Water bath canned sauce may not have that beef rib flavour- the freshness of the garden is unmistakable and cannot be obtained by going to the shop and buying a jar.
 Even though this recipe has lots of low acid veg in it – it has been balanced and designed for safe water bath canning.
 That said- do not change proportions of veg or liquid.
 You will alter results and may be unsafe.
 Feel free to add spices.
 Lastly it does call for bottled lemon, the PH is consistent in bottled lemon juice and produces a consistent safe canning product unlike real lemons, who’s PH can vary greatly.

 Italian Style Tomato sauce- A Bernardin Recipe